NetworkBlockDevice/nbd/doc/proto.md

 metadata context.
 If an extent is marked with `NBD_STATE_HOLE` at that context, this means that the given extent is not allocated in the backend storage, and that writing to the extent MAY result in the ENOSPC error.
 This supports sparse file semantics on the server side.
-If a server has only one metadata context (the default), then writing to an extent which has `NBD_STATE_HOLE` clear MUST NOT fail with ENOSPC.
+If a server supports the `base:allocation` metadata context, then writing to an extent which has `NBD_STATE_HOLE` clear MUST NOT fail with ENOSPC unless for reasons specified in the definition of another context.

 It defines the following flags for the flags field: